RobertARandolph/AdmiralBumbleBee.com/_posts/2020-03-15-macOS-Dictation-Broken.md

 I'm still 3 music-based articles behind, so I spent portions of this weekend putting together this article while I revisit [Prolog](https://en.wikipedia.org/wiki/Prolog).
 Not much I can do when the software I'm reviewing is broken or suddenly has a major updating looming.

-I really show write more how-tos I suppose.
+I really should write more how-tos I suppose.
 Anyway, on to the rant.

 <!--more-->